 "Grain bin accidents can tragically impact individuals, families and entire communities," said Brad Liggett, president of Nationwide Agribusiness.
 "Accident prevention means everyone working together, and Grain Bin Safety Week provides a forum for the agricultural community to help keep people safe."

-The contest has attracted over 2,000 nominations and awarded tubes and training to 77 fire departments across 24 states.
-One of those winners, The Westphalia (Kansas) Fire Department, used their new skills in 2015 to rescue a man who became entrapped in grain.
+The contest has attracted over 7,000 nominations and awarded tubes and training to 207 fire departments across 31 states.
+At least five fire departments have utilized their rescue tubes and training to successfully rescue entrapped workers.

 How to enter

 Nominations can be submitted one of three ways:

 - Mail: NECAS, Grain Bin Safety Ag Contest, 8342 NICC Dr., Peosta, IA 52068

 To enter, describe how the fire department or emergency rescue team and rural community would benefit from receiving grain entrapment training and a rescue tube.
 Nominators must provide their name, occupation, phone number, mailing and email address; and the name, address and phone number of the fire department or emergency rescue team being nominated.

 Show your support for Grain Bin Safety Week

 A news release and other promotional tools are available to help show your support of this important cause.
 Please join us in our effort to help raise awareness and save lives.

 We need your help